 It is intended to continue to liaise with Historic England and other relevant organisations as policies and site allocations evolve.
-Further discussions on policy wording and supporting text have taken place between the Central Lincolnshire authorities and Historic England and agreement reached.
+Further discussions on policy wording and supporting text have taken place between the Central Lincolnshire authorities and Historic England and a separate Statement of Common Ground is being prepared..
 Agreement 18: Central Lincolnshire will continue to work with Historic England and other relevant organisations throughout the Local Plan process to ensure that the impacts of development on the existing built and historic environment are managed and mitigated.